 "To me, it was all about the people.
-Seeing all different types of people—both disabled and not—gather together and party really made me realize how important these kind of events are" he told VICE.
+Seeing all different types of people—both disabled and not—gather together and party really made me realize how important these kind of events are," he told VICE.
 "People talk a lot about an orgy or this or that, but it's really more than just sexual exploration.
 People had fun and they had fun without feeling like they needed to fit a mold.
-It's going past what we generally think about disability and the people affected by it.
+It's going past what we generally think about disability and the people affected by it."

-"Also, getting a lapdance on stage was pretty cool.
+"Also, getting a lap dance on stage was pretty cool.
 I definitely liked that part."

-Since I a) am a journalist and b) do not have a disability, both I and the organizers felt it was best that I not attend.
+Since I a) am a journalist and b) do not have a disability, both the organizers and I felt it was best that I not attend.
 In my absence, however, was a friend of mine and someone volunteering for the event, Chandler Borland.
 Through him, I tried to get a grasp of what kind of night played out and whether penis paintings are really all what they're hyped up to be.

 VICE: So, how was last night?